tosdr/paperwork/finances/finance-2019-q2.md

 * kept safe by Matti: -35
 * kept safe by Pierre: -60

+# Money transfered
+* 14 May: Michiel -> Jan 90 EUR
+* 14 May: Michiel -> Madeline 176 EUR
+* 23 May: Michiel -> Santeri 200 EUR

 # Money out

 ## compensation board members of the Commons Conservancy Theme: